 The Future of Receptionist Jobs

 Do not be scared of technology replacing receptionist jobs.
 Technology has created visitor management software tools to automate the process and make the job efficient.
-Receptionists are still needed in organizations as visitors and callers need a point of contact to get information from.
+Receptionists are still needed in organizations such as universities and offices because visitors and callers need a point of contact to get information from.

 Thus, receptionists will always be required, but job nature is changing with the changing market trends.
 Consequently, the receptionist skills and qualities needed to be a receptionist are also changing from before.